xuchen66/sphinx-emdocs/source/serialem-note-more-about-XY-position.rst

     buffer = T

 This is to define which buffer will be used to store reference image, a whole image or a cropped area of am image.
-Buffer after N are all beyond rolling range, thus won't be pushed out by too many images taken.
+Buffer after N are all beyond rolling range, thus won't be pushed out by taking too many images.

 .. code-block:: ruby